 - Excess stimulus means that the monetary policy at the zero lower bound of the policy rate would be more expansionary than for positive rates under similar economic conditions.
 This reflects the asymmetric distribution of risk at the zero bound: a deflationary surprise would be much harder to correct than an inflationary surprise.
 Moreover, with insuffficiently accommodative policy the mere risk of being constrained by the zero bound tomorrow creates deflation expectations already today.
 Such expectations reinforce the severity of the zero rate constraint (view post here).

 - History dependence means that monetary policy must promise more monetary stimulus in the future if the economy experiences a deeper downturn at present.
-A credible promise can help reducing long-term nominal and real interest rates, mitigating the rigidity of short rates that are constrained by the zero bound.
+A credible promise can help reducing long-term nominal and real interest rates, mitigating the constraint imposed by the lower bound for interest rates.

 Non-conventional policies since 2008